Sheila Abdus-Salaam: Career

 Turner took her first husband's surname, Abdus-Salaam, and retained it during her professional career.

 Before joining the bench, Abdus-Salaam worked as a staff attorney for Brooklyn Legal Services and served in the New York State Department of Law as an assistant attorney general in the civil rights and real estate financing bureaus.
-She subsequently served on the New York City Civil Court, from 1992 to 1993.
+She subsequently served on the New York City Civil Court from 1992 to 1993.
 Abdus-Salaam was elected a justice of the New York Supreme Court in 1993, and served in that capacity from 1993 to 2009.
 In 2009, she was designated as a justice of the Appellate Division of the New York Supreme Court, First Judicial Department by Governor David Paterson.
 She served as an associate justice of the Appellate Division from 2009 until 2013.

 On April 5, 2013, following the death of New York Court of Appeals Judge Theodore T. Jones, Abdus-Salaam was nominated by Governor Andrew Cuomo to fill the resulting vacancy on New York's highest court.
 She was confirmed by the New York State Senate without opposition in a voice vote held May 6, 2013.
 She became the first female African-American judge to serve on the New York Court of Appeals.

 Abdus-Salaam was seen as a liberal voice on the bench.
 In 2016, she authored the opinion of the Court in In Re Brooke S.B. v.
 Elizabeth A. C.C., a landmark decision allowing the domestic partners of biological parents to seek child custody or visitation in circumstances where the partners had decided to conceive and raise a child together.

 Personal life

 Abdus-Salaam's second husband, James Hatcher, was the son of Andrew Hatcher, who worked as a press officer for John F. Kennedy.
 Her third husband was Hector Nova, from whom she was divorced in 2005.
 Abdus-Salaam married her fourth husband, Episcopal priest Gregory A. Jacobs, in June 2016.

 Abdus-Salaam's religious affiliation has been the subject of conflicting reports.
-While it was widely reported that Abdus-Salaam was the first Muslim to serve as a judge of the New York Court of Appeals, it appears that these reports were incorrect.
+It was widely reported that Abdus-Salaam was the first Muslim to serve as a judge of the New York Court of Appeals.
 Following Abdus-Salaam's death, Court of Appeals spokesperson Gary Spencer stated that she had never converted to Islam, but had merely retained the last name of her first husband.
 However, in an article on Abdus-Salaam's death, NBC News described Abdus-Salaam as "the first Muslim woman to serve as a U.S. judge" and added that her family asserted that she "[had] not been a practicing Muslim for 20 years".